thepaulmacca/thepaulmacca.github.io/_posts/2024-10-13-Kubernetes-Certification.md

 ## Killer Shell CKA

-It's also worth going through the [Killer Shell scenarios](https://killercoda.com/cka) aswell.
+It's also worth going through the [Killer Shell scenarios](https://killercoda.com/cka).
 These are free, but have a time limit.

 # Certified Kubernetes Application Developer (CKAD)

-Again, I found the Udemy [Kubernetes Certified Application Developer (CKAD) with Tests](https://www.udemy.com/course/certified-kubernetes-application-developer/) course to be the best for this exam aswell.
-Similar to the CKA course, you also get access to practice tests with it aswell.
+I found the Udemy [Kubernetes Certified Application Developer (CKAD) with Tests](https://www.udemy.com/course/certified-kubernetes-application-developer/) course to be the best for this exam aswell.
+Similar to the CKA course, you also get access to practice tests.

 ## Killer Shell CKAD

-Similar to the CKA, it's also worth going through the [Killer Shell scenarios](https://killercoda.com/killer-shell-ckad) aswell.
-Again, these are free, but have a time limit.
+Similar to the CKA, it's also worth going through the [Killer Shell scenarios](https://killercoda.com/killer-shell-ckad).

 # Certified Kubernetes Security Specialist (CKS)

 I've found this exam to be the toughest of them all (it's quite well known for that), and am still yet to pass it.
 I'm going to keep trying though, but have had to take a step back for now for a bit of a mental break 😅.

-The lack of material for this exam is quite surprising compared to the CKA/CKAD, but a lot of people refer to this [YouTube CKS](https://youtu.be/d9xfB5qaOfg?si=xPbBVR9_Pts6kk-p) course by Killer Shell.
+The lack of material for this exam is quite surprising compared to the CKA/CKAD given how tough it is, but a lot of people refer to this [YouTube CKS](https://youtu.be/d9xfB5qaOfg?si=xPbBVR9_Pts6kk-p) course by Killer Shell.
 It's **11 hours** long, so you'll have to break it down into small chunks as there's _a lot_ to take in.

 > This course hasn't been updated for a while now, and given the [upcoming changes to the exam](https://training.linuxfoundation.org/cks-program-changes/), you'll only be able to pick out certain parts of it.
 {: .prompt-warning }

 ## Killer Shell CKS

-You also have [Killer Shell scenarios](https://killercoda.com/killer-shell-cks) for CKS preparation aswell.
+You should also go through the [Killer Shell scenarios](https://killercoda.com/killer-shell-cks) for this exam aswell.

+## Study Guide

+I've also been reading this [study guide by Benjamin Muschko](https://amzn.eu/d/6KReKUL), but i'd say that you need to supplement it with the above YouTube course and plenty of labbing!

 # Summary

 Preparation is key when studying for these exams - but using these resources, you'll be in a good place.
-Good luck!
+Best of luck on your Kubernetes certification journey!